Imagine if mankind turned from destructive pursuits to focus on positive achievements. This day is coming!

 This is the good news from God’s Word!

 Jesus said of the time immediately before His Return: “And you shall hear of wars and rumors of wars…for nation shall rise against nation, and kingdom against kingdom…For then shall be great tribulation, such as was not since the beginning of the world to this time, no, nor ever shall be.
-And except those days should be shortened, there should no flesh be saved…” (Matt.
+And except those days should be shortened, there should no flesh be saved” (Matt.
 24:6-7, 21-22).
+War is an inseparable part of this bleak future.

-To learn more about this next and final world war, visit our website to request our eye-opening article What Is Armageddon?
-Those who survive the final catastrophic events of the end-time will be so war-weary that they will be willing to submit to God’s ways and choose peace.
+Those who survive the catastrophic events of the end-time will be so war-weary that they will be willing to submit to God’s ways and choose peace.

 During this prophesied time, mankind will replace its failed ways with God’s ways.
 The world will at last discover what God calls the “way of peace” in Isaiah: “The way of peace they know not; and there is no judgment in their goings: they have made them crooked paths: whosoever goes therein shall not know peace” (59:8).